nus-cs2103-AY1718S2/addressbook-level4/collated/functional/zhangriqi.md

     public static final String MESSAGE_NO_PERSON = "Locate Command unsuccessful: "
             + "No such person with those keyword(s) found!";
     public static final String MESSAGE_LOCATE_SELECT = "More than one person found! ";
+    public static final String MESSAGE_NOADDRESS_PERSON = "This person has no address!";

     private final int target = 0;
     private final int targetOne = 1;